 Long-Term Consequences of Heroin Abuse

-Long-term use of heroin effects nearly every biological system in the human body.
+Long-term use of heroin affects nearly every biological system in the human body.
 Some of these systems include the neuron pathways and hormones that regulate the body’s functions.

-As an addict’s tolerance builds, they require larger amounts of the drug to achieve the desired euphoria.
-Once an addict reaches the point of physical addiction they will experience extreme withdrawal symptoms when attempting to stop.
+As the person’s tolerance builds, they require more significant amounts of the drug to achieve the desired euphoria.
+Once the person reaches the point of physical addiction, they will experience extreme withdrawal symptoms when attempting to stop.

 One reason for this is that putting heroin into your body for an extended period results in the repression of dopamine.
 The body decreases the chemical’s natural production over time when it has received it artificially.
 This explains the debilitating depression and lacking the ability to feel joy commonly associated with stopping use.